signalshore/signalshore.github.io/content/2017-11-20-Scheme-Part-1.md

 (actually a dialect of LISP
 called
 [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)))
-about 1 year back.
+sometime back.
 The inspiration for learning Scheme was that it is a completely new programming paradigm i.e. [functional programming](https://en.wikipedia.org/wiki/Functional_programming) language and I wanted to learn a non-Object-Oriented programming